About Finca Tierra

 Finca Tierra is a Permaculture education and demonstration center hosting sustainable living courses and internships throughout the year.

 Finca Tierra’s education facility acts as a local research station for strategies, techniques and plants that are cultural acceptable and environmentally suitable as well as appropriate technologies, which are economically viable and require low capital investment.
 Gastronomically we aim to reintegrate local food reliance by creating nutritionally balanced plates that are grown locally for the least amount of effort and input.

 We are 100% solar powered, and harvest both rainwater and natural spring water.
 Our buildings are constructed with natural materials that we harvest and fabricate onsite.
 Our food forest and organic gardens supply almost all of the ingredients used in our farm kitchen.
-The farm kitchen prepares three daily meals emphasizing the preparation of highly nutritious foods using the best and freshest ingredients for a delicious tropical farm to table cousine.
+The farm kitchen prepares three daily meals emphasising the preparation of highly nutritious foods using the best and freshest ingredients for a delicious tropical farm to table cuisine.

 Upcoming Course Offerings

 Next Available Course

 Summer B Sunday, August 7, 2016 – Sunday, August 21, 2016

 Fall Sunday, September 4, 2016 – Saturday, October 15, 2016

 Meet Ian Macaulay and Ana Gaspar Aguerri, the husband and wife team behind Finca Tierra.
 Ian and Ana’s shared passion for environmental sustainability, permaculture design and community organizing led to the beautiful and efficient food forest, organic gardens and natural buildings that make up the Finca Tierra farm and eco-lodge.